ucsb-cs156/ucsb-cs156.github.io/topics/dokku/logs.md

 parent: Dokku
 grand_parent: Topics
 layout: default
-title: "logs"
+title: "Logs"
-description:  "How to get access to logs"
+description:  "How to get access to logs to see the console output from the backend"
 ---

 For access to the logs for an app running on dokku: